 - 1 lb ground beef

 - 2 10-ounce cans diced tomatoes and green chiles

 - 1/2 tsp salt

 Cook the meat in a skillet until it’s cooked through and drain.
 Then add the meat and the remaining ingredients to a 5-quart slow cooker and cook on high for around four hours until the vegetables are tender.
 Don’t forget to bring cheese, crackers, chopped onions, and sour cream as optional toppings!

 Looking for another chili recipe?
-Try my award-winning New England Style Chili!
+Try this delicious Chili Con Cocoa!

 Chocolate Chip Cookies Bars Recipe

 No big gathering is complete without a tasty dessert, like these Thin Mint Brownies, these Gluten-free ree Chocolate Cheerios Candy Bars, or these chocolate chip cookie bars.
 This is a great recipe because it involves just a few ingredients and can be made on a cookie sheet, meaning you can make as many batches as you need!

 - 1/4 cup mini candy-coated chocolate baking bits